Africa CDC has MOU with Pfizer for supplies of COVID-19 pill | Health

 Africa CDC has MOU with Pfizer for supplies of COVID-19 pill

+Africa's top public health agency has agreed a memorandum of understanding with Pfizer to bring supplies of the pharmaceutical firm's Paxlovid antiviral COVID-19 pills to the continent, its director said on Thursday.
+Data from a mid-to-late stage study in November showed Paxlovid was nearly 90% effective in preventing hospitalisations and deaths compared to placebo, in adults at high risk of severe illness.

-Africa's top public health agency has agreed a memorandum of understanding with Pfizer to obtain supplies of the pharmaceutical firm's Paxlovid antiviral COVID-19 pills for the continent, its director said on Thursday.
+Africa's top public health agency has agreed a memorandum of understanding with Pfizer to bring supplies of the pharmaceutical firm's Paxlovid antiviral COVID-19 pills to the continent, its director said on Thursday.

-"For the Pfizer situation, we have the MOU.
-The memorandum of understanding is with the legal office at the AU (African Union)," said John Nkengasong, head of the Africa Centres for Disease Control and Prevention.
+Data from a mid-to-late stage study in November showed Paxlovid was nearly 90% effective in preventing hospitalisations and deaths compared to placebo, in adults at high risk of severe illness.
+John Nkengasong, head of the Africa Centres for Disease Control and Prevention (CDC), also said it was still talking to Merck about obtaining supplies of its molnupiravir COVID pill and a call was scheduled for this week about that.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)